w3f/polkadot-spec/docs/sect-lightclient.md

 ### -sec-num- Request {#id-request}

 A message with all possible request messages.
-All message are sent as part of this message.
+All messages are sent as part of this message.

 | Type                | Id  | Description      |
 |---------------------|-----|------------------|